PTsolvers/Chmy.jl/docs/src/concepts/grid_operators.md

 # Grid Operators

-The gist of the finite difference relies on replacing derivatives by difference quotients anchored on structured grids.
-We currently support various finite difference operators for fields defined in Cartesian coordinates.
+Chmy.jl currently supports various finite difference operators for fields defined in Cartesian coordinates.
 The table below summarizes the most common usage of grid operators, with the grid `g::StructuredGrid` and index `I = @index(Global, Cartesian)` defined and `P = Field(backend, grid, location)` is some field defined on the grid `g`.

 | Mathematical Formulation | Code |
 |:-------|:------------|